zoonoo/azure-docs.ko-kr/articles/private-link/create-private-endpoint-powershell.md

   -PrivateLinkServiceConnection $privateEndpointConnection
 ```

-## <a name="configure-the-private-dns-zone"></a>사설 DNS 영역 구성
+## <a name="configure-the-private-dns-zone"></a>Configure the Private DNS Zone
-SQL Database 서버 도메인에 대 한 개인 DNS 영역을 만들고 가상 네트워크를 사용 하 여 연결 링크를 만듭니다.
+Create a private DNS zone for SQL Database Server domain and create an association link with the virtual network:

 ```azurepowershell